somosazucar/Jappy/webapp/README.md

 Plans
 =====

-- To support some kind of manifest file editing
+- To support some kind of manifest file
 - To properly save a session
 - To import remote files (not only from open tabs)